Bieber sets K record, fans 13 as Indians beat Reds 6-3 - WTMJ

 Bieber kept up his record strikeout run, fanning 13 and pitching the Cleveland Indians past the Cincinnati Reds 6-3 on Sunday.

-Bieber (2-1) become the first pitcher in big league history to begin the season with four straight starts with at least 10 strikeouts.
+Bieber (2-1) became the first pitcher in big league history to begin the season with four straight starts with at least 10 strikeouts.

 “I felt a little slow, a little sluggish at the beginning of the game but was able to get through it and kind of get on a roll there at the end,” Bieber said.